 With asbestos-related conditions, as well as the obvious medical implications, there are often legal implications to contemplate.
 The majority of those who contract an asbestos-related condition do so as a direct result of their employer’s negligence.
 This often necessitates the involvement of personal injury solicitors to advise individuals and families of the possibility that they may be entitled to compensation.

-Unfortunately, for those who suffer from terminal asbestos-related conditions, such as mesothelioma or lung cancer, there are other legal considerations which have to be addressed such as making a will or whether a claim for compensation can be made after death.
-On some occasions, family members can become more distressed after a loved one dies as they are often unaware that the police, Procurator Fiscal (Scotland) or Coroner (England & Wales) may become involved to establish whether a post-mortem is necessary.
+Unfortunately, for those who suffer from terminal asbestos-related conditions, such as mesothelioma or lung cancer, there are other legal considerations that have to be addressed such as making a will or whether a claim for compensation can be made after death.
+On some occasions, family members can become more distressed after a loved one dies as they are often unaware that the police, Procurator Fiscal (Scotland) may become involved to establish whether a post-mortem is necessary.

-Our online information explaining the role of the Procurator Fiscal & Coroner is for families who may find themselves in this situation.
-Our welfare rights officers are also available to bereaved family members to guide you through this strenuous period.
+Our online information explaining the role of the Procurator Fiscal is for families who may find themselves in this situation.
+Our welfare rights officers are always available to bereaved family members to guide you through this strenuous period.
 We will answer any questions you may have or simply be a listening ear at the most difficult of times.

 Making a will